 where $E_b=\{t \mid t \in W_b,\; t+1 \in W_b\}$ is the set of valid adjacent indices fully contained in $W_b$ (i.e., the time steps for which the pair $(t,t+1)$ exists inside the window), and $|E_b|$ normalizes by the number of such pairs when $W_b$ is truncated at the sequence boundaries.

 \textbf{Boundary Score.} We integrate the three signals into a unified boundary informativeness score:

 The three terms correspond to the three complementary failure modes identified above: neighborhood confusion (local uncertainty), decision fragility (inverted margin), and transition sharpness (temporal gradient).
 We invert the confidence gap via $(1-g_b^{(j)})$ so that smaller top-1/top-2 margins—indicating greater ambiguity—receive higher scores.
 The weights $\alpha$, $\beta$, $\gamma$ control the relative emphasis on each signal.
-We tune these weights via grid search on a held-out validation split (see Section IV-B for details), yielding $\alpha=0.2$, $\beta=0.3$, and $\gamma=0.5$.
-The dominant weight on $\gamma$ reflects that temporal gradient is the strongest contributor to the boundary quality in our ablations (Table II), while the contributions of local uncertainty and ambiguity provide complementary regularization that is beneficial once the model has learned a minimally informative representation
+We tune these weights via grid search on a held-out validation split (see Section \ref{sec:implementation_details} for details), yielding $\alpha=0.2$, $\beta=0.3$, and $\gamma=0.5$.

 Given the boundary scores, we select the top-$K$ candidates via a cardinality-constrained maximization: